REVAMPING A VISION

 Erick Arguello, Mary Travis-Allen, Malcom Yeung on a panel about the Central Freeway.
 Photo taken by Annika Hom, April 19, 2023.

-"It became clear- developing a more diverse constituency of support is vital to the success of Vision Blvd."
+"Thus, developing a more diverse support base is crucial for the success of Vision Blvd."

-"It became clear- developing a more diverse constituency of support is vital to the success of Vision Blvd."
+"Thus, developing a more diverse support base is crucial for the success of Vision Blvd."

-There were also considerations about how this change might affect property prices, rental rates, and overall housing affordability in the area.
-Furthermore, there were misunderstandings within the community regarding Vision Blvd's decision-making process, leading to apprehensions that choices had already been pre-determined without community input.
+There are also worries about potential effects on property prices, rental rates, and housing affordability.
+Additionally, misunderstandings about Vision Blvd's decision-making process have led to fears that choices may have been pre-determined without community input.

 Detailed visuals from speculative work were posted on Vision Blvd's website, giving the impression of a formed design without community input.